2015 Closing Information

 - Close and lock all windows, turn off all lights, close and lock all doors.

 - Turn in your key(s) in the appropriate check-out box.
 Make sure keys are in the check-out envelope given to you by your RA.
+Any key not returned will result in a lock change fee.

 - The last resident to leave a room will have a closing walk-through with an RA to check the room condition compared to the condition at move-in.
 Schedule a time with your RA or an RA in your area.
 Explain to your RA who was responsible for damages or condition changes.
 This information will be documented in your Room Condition Report (RCR).
 Closing walk-throughs and additional room inspections can result in you being charged for any damages.